 If you’re planning a big move and are renting a moving truck, you can purchase special insurance coverage: moving truck insurance.
 Your standard auto insurance policy usually won’t cover a moving truck.
 Neither will rental coverage through your credit card.

-You’re responsible for all damage the rented moving truck sustains while it’s in your care.
-You’ll also be responsible for any medical or property damage costs if you hit another vehicle.
-The best way to avoid major charges is to purchase U-Haul truck rental insurance.
+You’re responsible for any damage the rented moving truck and your cargo may sustain while it’s in your care.
+You’ll also be responsible for any medical or property damage costs if you're involved in an accident.
+The best way to avoid major out-of-pocket charges is to purchase moving truck rental insurance.

 This article includes everything you need to know about moving truck insurance, including:

 It’s usually not required to provide proof of insurance or purchase any policies from moving truck companies.
 Even though it's not required, you can get substantial coverage for around $14 to $28 for short trips, depending on where you’re renting the truck.

 Many moving truck companies offer insurance bundles when you rent a truck.
 Those bundles include the major coverage types, like damage waivers and health protection.
-These are the insurance policy and coverage options from U-Haul:
+These are the insurance policies and coverage options from U-Haul:

 |Policy||Coverage||Average cost (depends on trip length and area)|

 For example, if you reverse your rental truck into a parked car, any damage your rented vehicle sustains is covered up to your policy limit.

-For example, if a fire starts in the back of the truck and damages your possessions, this coverage protects them up to your coverage limit.
+For example, if a fire starts in the back of the truck and damages your possessions, this coverage protects the items up to your coverage limit.